maritimeconnectivity/MMS/README.md

 * A TLS certificate, including the private key

 ### Beacons
-A `beacons.txt` file and the `beacon` module has been provided as a convenience for bootstrapping a libp2p-network.
+A `beacons.txt` file has been provided as a convenience for bootstrapping a libp2p-network.
 When starting an MMS router, it will attempt to connect to router identities specified in the `beacons.txt`
-* Example `/ip4/127.0.0.1/udp/27000/quic-v1/p2p/QmcUKyMuepvXqZhpMSBP59KKBymRNstk41qGMPj38QStfx` specifies a localhost router, listening on the QUIC protocol UDP port 27000.
-It has the libp2p-identify
+* Example `/ip4/127.0.0.1/udp/27000/quic-v1/p2p/QmcUKyMuepvXqZhpMSBP59KKBymRNstk41qGMPj38QStfx` specifies a localhost router, listening on the QUIC protocol on UDP port 27000.
+It has the libp2p-identity
 `QmcUKyMuepvXqZhpMSBP59KKBymRNstk41qGMPj38QStfx`, which is derived from the private key.

+The `beacon` module is provided to be able to set up a node in the network that does not participate in routing and whose only purpose is to provide a static entrypoint to the libp2p-network.

 ## How to run
 ### Edgerouter